-I worked as a server and bartender for over 20 years, and I understand your dilemma.
+I worked as a server and bartender for over 20 years and understand your dilemma.
 As soon as you get home from work, change out of your work clothes.
 Run a bar of Fels-Naptha® soap (found in the laundry section of your grocery or superstore) under water.
 Rub the wet soap over your stains and let the item sit overnight.
 In the morning, cold wash the item and dry as usual.
 Most stains (including red wine, ink stains, and most food) will disappear.

 Pam in IL

-Removing Food Stains from Clothing with an Overnight Soak
+Removing Food Stains From Clothing with an Overnight Soak

-I usually finish filling the load with any additional laundry I have laying around.
+I usually finish filling the load with any additional laundry I have lying around.
 If the clothing is colored and you are worried about colors bleeding, you can use cold water, but it does not work as well.
 I have used this for years for my children’s clothing.
 It has worked wonders.

 - 7 Habits of Highly Frugal People